Alanine42/CSE110-Lab-0n1/index.md

 To be honest, I'd never think too seriously about the code structure or *design*.
 All I did was worrying too much about time complexity (good habit if you grind LeetCode).

-Well, time complexity doesn't really matter for the projects I did because they never scale.
-But *software design / code structure* (whatever you call it / maybe CSE110 teaches it) matters for any project.
-Nobody wants to open up their own repo and having trouble understand a line they wrote just a few months ago.

 When I am not coding, you may find me either `(`in front of a piano `||` smashing in badminton court `||` reading sci-fi novels by Liu Cixin`)`.

 Bruh

-.

 # What does Markdown offer?